PORTFOLIO - FISH ART

 Now living in Glasgow, Scotland

-Shad (“Elf” in Western Cape South Africa) or (“Maigre” in France)
+Shad (“Elf” in Western Cape, South Africa) or (“Maigre” in France)

 Shad fishing off the beach is very popular in South Africa.
-I bought this specimen at the wonderful fishmonger in Villebois-Lavalette, 25 minutes drive from us.
+I bought this specimen fresh at the wonderful fishmonger in Villebois-Lavalette, Charente, France.
 After photographing and sketching it, it went straight on the BBQ.
-The fish is pewter, acrylic, gold leaf, silver leaf and resin.
-The mount is copper treated with many coats of a mixture of patinas.
-The frame is a floating one, covered with gold leaf with a narrow background with silver leaf.

 Size: 67 x 34 cm